dwks/PAlign/readme.md

-# Personality Alignment of Large Language Models
+# Personality Alignment of Large Language Models [ICLR 2025]

 Welcome to the official repository for Personality Alignment with PASO (Personality Activate Search Optimize).
 This repository is dedicated to advancing the field of personalized AI by aligning large language models (LLMs) with individual user preferences and personality traits.
 Here, you'll find the code and data supporting our groundbreaking research.